DorianMayson/Motion-graphic-video/README.md

 # Motion-graphic-video
-Cover with motion graphic on Slipknot - Wait and bleed
+Cover on Slipknot - Wait and bleed with using audiospectrum equalizer effect